 - London Kings

 The QUOD team has a wide range of personnel, including specialist nurses, transplant surgeons, academics, management teams and a variety of healthcare professionals.
-To see more about the team involved with QUOD, click here.
+Click here to see more about the team involved with QUOD.

 The samples collected throughout the QUOD programme are available for research purposes.
 Samples will be available to research projects based on scientific merit.
-More information about the access policy can be found here.
+Click here for information about the access policy.

 In QUOD samples are taken for QUOD in accordance with the Human Tissue Act 2004 or the Human Tissue (Scotland) Act 2006.
 Outside of Scotland the samples must be taken under a licence from the Human Tissue Authority.
-NHSBT holds a Research licence (HTA licence number 12608) which is site specific and covers their Dedicated Donation Facility at Speke in Liverpool.
+NHS Blood and Transplant (NHSBT) holds a Research licence (HTA licence number 12608) which is site specific and covers their Dedicated Donation Facility at Speke in Liverpool.
 The NHSBT Designated Individual for this licence is Ian Bateman, Director of Quality.
 To allow samples to be taken for QUOD the Human Tissue Authority has extended this licence to include areas in 41 hospitals as ‘satellite sites’.
 The satellite site licences for NHSBT Research licence can ONLY be used for the removal of approved samples for QUOD.
 This solution assumes that the NHSBT Designated Individual takes personal responsibility for the extended licence, including the practices and people working under the licence.
-The Person Designate for each National Organ Retrieval Service (NORS) team is Fidelma Murphy, NHSBT National Quality Manager, and for the SNOD/Organ Donation Service Teams (ODST) the team Regional Manager.
+The Person Designate for each National Organ Retrieval Service (NORS) team is Fidelma Murphy, NHSBT National Quality Manager, and for the Specialist Nurses in Ordan Donation (SN-ODs)/Organ Donation Service Teams (ODST) the team Regional Manager.